HatAndBread/no-duplicates/README.md

 # no-duplicates

 Get random numbers or random elements from an array without duplicates in JavaScript.
-Will reset when all elements in the array or all numbers in the range have been used.
+Will return a function that will return a random number or random array element without repeating until all elements in the array or all numbers in the range have been used.
 A very useful function for game development and any other application that may require randomized sets.

 # Installation